The protagonists are unmarried couple struggling to survive.

 He is forced forever to leave his beloved girlfriend and sister.

-Earning karma always indicates that a spiritual being follows the values of Light.
+Punishment by karma always indicates that a spiritual being follows the values of Light.

 As a result of karma, suffering is an opportunity to rethink what has been done and improve yourself.